 Central Activities Zone (CAZ).
-The Central Activities Zone is the area where planning policy promotes finance, specialist retail, tourist and cultural uses and activities.
+The Central Activities Zone is a Mayoral designation set out within the London Plan.
+The boundary is set by individual boroughs.
+It is the area where planning policy promotes finance, specialist retail, tourist and cultural uses and activities.